 You must have a current USA Fencing Competitive level membership to participate in USA Fencing sanctioned events.
-Starting in 2020-21, Non-Competitive members receive an additional benefit of being permitted to compete in one local tournament or Divisional Qualifier without having to upgrade to Competitive.
-If the athlete qualifies to the National Championship, they will have to upgrade to the Competitive membership type to compete at the National Tournament.
+Starting in 2021-22, an Access Membership will permit unlimited competition at all sanctioned local tournaments including division qualifiers.
+A Competitive Membership is required to compete at regional or national sanctioned tournaments.
 To become a USA Fencing member, visit the USA Fencing website, usafencing.org, where you can use the online registration system HERE.
 Please note that there will be a \$10 fee for all paper applications.
 Please be aware that USA Fencing cannot consider you a member in good standing or provide proof of membership until the application and dues have been processed by the USA Fencing National Office ("National Office").
 If one registers at a local event, or submits a paper form, it is the individual's responsibility to ensure that the application is received by the National Office.